gracco/sysadmin-interview-questions/README.md

   - A fork in a simple way, it's a process copy only changing the pid and resource limits, a exec it's a call that basically replaces the entire current process with a new program.
 It loads the program into the current process space and runs it from the entry point.
 Example, when we call the find command, our bash forks itself, and in this new fork context, uses exec call to execute the find program.

 * What is "nohup" used for?
-  - It's used to create process that are independent from user login, starting a process with nohup it's telling the process to ignode SIGHUP calls, that the signal sent by the kernel when the parent shell is closed.
+  - It's used to create process that are independent from user login, starting a process with nohup it's telling the process to ignore SIGHUP calls, that the signal sent by the kernel when the parent shell is closed.

 * What is the difference between these two commands?
  * ```myvar=hello```